 2006 Alumni Board Election

-Information about the candidates will be included with the January Alumni Newsletter, along with the ballot.
-Alumni can also vote after January 12 at alumni.nd.edu or by calling toll free 800-668-0764.
+Ballot and information about the candidates is included in the January Alumni Newsletter.
+Alumni can also vote at alumni.nd.edu or by calling 800-668-0764.

 Daniel E. Lungren ’68 of Alexandria, Virginia, will receive the Rev. John J. Cavanaugh, CSC, Award on November 8.
 Lungren represents California’s 3rd Congressional District.
 In 1978, he was elected to represent California’s 34th Congressional District.
 He served on the House Judiciary Committee, where his signature issue was immigration.
 In 1990, he was elected attorney general of California and served two terms in that post.
 After a 16-year absence, Lungren was elected again to Congress and re-appointed to the Judiciary Committee.
 He also serves on the Budget and Homeland Security committees.

 Dr. Daniel Towle ’77 of Leawood, Kansas, will be honored with the Dr. Thomas A. Dooley Award on January 26.
 A doctor of pediatric anesthesia, Towle has worked with Catholic charities for 31 years to support families in underdeveloped countries.
 He has developed, funded and participated in programs in Nepal, West Africa, Peru, Honduras, Bolivia and Ecuador, and worked with the University’s Department of Anthropology to create summer volunteer opportunities for Notre Dame students in Africa.
 As a founder of the Touching Tiny Lives Foundation, Towle is responding to the HIV/AIDS crisis among the children of Lesotho, Africa.